Fluffernuttersandwich/Better7D2DbyFNS/README.md

 1. JanuarySnow from the Wabbajack Discord: Thank you for all of your assistance, patience, and time in making 7D2D compatible with Wabbajack.
 MVP!

-2. EzioTheDeadPoet from the Wabbajack GitHub page for your support.
+2. EzioTheDeadPoet, and Dace from the Wabbajack GitHub/Discord for your support.

-3. All of the Mod Authors for making these great mods.
+3. All of the Mod Authors for making these great mods included.

 4. Users like you who provide feedback, endorse mods on Nexus, and help troubleshoot bugs.